tardate/LittleArduinoProjects/Equipment/Labrador/README.md

 ![Labrador_dut](./assets/Labrador_dut.jpg?raw=true)

 ## Software Install and Power Up

 After connecting the USB cable, the board was detected without any issue by the MacOSX USB subsystem.
-This is how it appers in System Information:
+This is how it appears in System Information:

 ![usb_info](./assets/usb_info.png?raw=true)